ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Retention_Tags_Policies.md

 1. You should still be logged into LON-CL1 as the **Admin** and into **Microsoft 365** as Holly Dickson.

-2. In Microsoft Edge, select the **Microsoft 365 admin center** tab; if you closed this tab earlier, then open a new tab and go to https://admin.microsoft.com.
+2. In Microsoft Edge, select the **Security and Compliance admin center** tab; if you closed this tab earlier, then open a new tab and go to https://Protection.office.com.

-3. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Information governance**, and then under it select **Archive**.
+3. In the **Security and Compliance admin center**, in the left-hand navigation pane, select **Information governance**, and then under it select **Archive**.

 4. On the **Archive** window, note that the archive mailboxes for all users other than Holly Dickson are **enabled**.
 These archive mailboxes were enabled when the VM lab environment was built for this training course and these users were preconfigured in the tenant.
 However, since Holly's user account was added in Lab 1, her archive mailbox is **disabled** by default.